-Self-constructed assets relate to all assets constructed by the municipality itself or another party on instructions from the municipality.
-All assets that can be classified as immovable PPE and that are constructed by the municipality should be recorded in the asset register and each component that is part of this immovable PPE should be depreciated over its estimated useful life for that category of asset.

-Proper records are kept such that all costs associated with the construction of these assets are completely and accurately accounted for as capital under construction, and upon completion of the asset, all costs (both direct and indirect) associated with the construction of the asset are summed and capitalised as an asset.
+- Self-constructed assets relate to all assets constructed by the municipality itself or another party on instructions from the municipality.
+All assets that can be classified as immovable PPE and that are constructed by the municipality should be recorded in the Work-in-progress register. - Proper records are kept such that all costs associated with the construction of these assets are completely and accurately accounted for as capital under construction.
+Completion of a project is determined by the user department after assessing the status of the project and confirming that it is capable of operating in the manner intended by management. - A project will be capitalised/ transferred to completed projects upon receipt of a practical completion certificate, however, for those projects that do not have practical completion certificates, capitalisation will be done upon receipt of a completion certificate. - A practical completion certificate may be issued after all works, as per the scope of works or bill of quantities, are completed unless the user department determines otherwise.